ykro/cosmic-oracle/README.md

 ## Assets Preview

-The AI also generated all the tarot card assets used in the application.
+The AI also generated all the tarot card assets used in the application. ([View Prompt](prompts/asset-gen.md))

 | Card Back | Card Front (Sample) |
 |:---:|:---:|